My goals

 - I want to connect with people better - Whenever I meet new people, I try to guess where they’re from.
 If I know a few words of their language, I try to speak them, and I immediately see how they light up 1.
 I get happier when I make other people happy 🙂.

-- It’s a fun activity to do - It’s a hobby, and I look forward to practicing it, which is important for motivation.
+- It’s a fun activity to do - It’s a hobby, and I look forward to practicing it, which is important.

 If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.